Tylenis/ImageApi/README.md

 http://localhost:3000/api/images?filename=fjord
 ```
 Get resized image by typing url with additional "height" and "width" query parameters.
 Both "height" and "width" paramameters are required to resize image.
-Server will respond with  an unmodified image in case one of them is missing;
+Server will respond with  an error message if one of them is missing or isn't a valid number;

 ```
 http://localhost:3000/api/images?filename={imagename}&height={number}&width={number}